TheKayThatWasOrange/pge-radio-frequencies/README.md

 # PG&E Is An Incompetent, Criminal Organization

-You should probably know what they're doing in your neighborhood but Uniden only gives you one frequency to monitor in their database.
-In reality, they use hundreds and hundreds of different frequencies within the following ranges in 12.5KHz steps:
+You should probably know what they're doing in your neighborhood but Uniden only gives you one frequency to monitor in their factory database.
+In reality, the village burners use hundreds and hundreds of different frequencies within the following ranges in 12.5KHz steps:

 ```
 451.000000 - 453.012500 MHz